cloudfoundry/backup-and-restore-sdk-release/README.md

 }
 ```

-Note: all fields in `config.json` need to be strings except `port` which is an int, and `tables` which is a list of strings.
+Note: all fields in `config.json` need to be strings except `port` which is an int.

-`tables` is an optional field.
+`tables` is an optional field (a list of strings).
 If you don't specify it, the entire database will be backed up and restored.
 If you specify
 a list of tables, only the tables in that list will be included in the backup, and on restore the other tables in the database will be left as is.
-If the json field is specified and empty, the utility will fail.
-If the json field contains non-existent tables the utility will fail.
+If the field is specified and empty, the utility will fail.
+If the field contains non-existent tables the utility will fail.

 ```json
 {
   "username": "db user",